Wall St Week Ahead Narrowing market breadth may be worrying signal for stocks

 Narrowing breadth can presage a period of rocky trading, with deeper-than-average drawdowns and weaker overall returns, Goldman's data showed.
 The bank's analysts said declines may be limited this time around by factors such as strong corporate earnings and a market that may have already priced in a more hawkish Fed.

 Others are less sanguine.
-Tom Siomades, chief investment officer of Advisors Excel Wealth Management, believes investors should brace for more market volatility.
+Tom Siomades, chief investment officer of AE Wealth Management, believes investors should brace for more market volatility.

 "If you can't live with that, you should definitely dial back a little bit of risk," Siomades said.